frankchenfu/CUHKSZ_CSC3002/README.md

 `CSC3002 C/C++ Programming` is a introductory programming course at the Chinese University of Hong Kong, Shenzhen, a.k.a.
 CUHK(SZ).
 In this course, our primary programming language is **C++ 11**.

-In the 2023 Fall semester, there were **four** assignments for practicing.
+In the 2023 Fall semester, there were **six** assignments for practicing.

 ### Acknowledgment